-The work Broad Residents take on is complex and difficult, but immensely rewarding.
+The work Broad Residents take on is complex and difficult but immensely rewarding.
 They are expected to get up to speed quickly to make a significant impact in their organizations.
-To accomplish this, our program offers a practitioner-driven curriculum aimed at helping them gain the knowledge they need to do their jobs well as well as extensive support from our team.
+To accomplish this, our program offers a practitioner-driven curriculum and ongoing support from our team to help them gain the knowledge they need to do their jobs well.

 Program Goals and Student Learning Outcomes

 Through extensive research, we have determined the skills and knowledge necessary to become a successful leader in K-12 education management.
-Residency graduates contribute significantly to the success of their organizations and, over time, gain increased responsibility, growing to senior leadership in urban public school systems.
+Broad Residency alumni contribute significantly to the success of their organizations and, gain increased responsibility over time, growing to senior leadership in urban public school systems.

 The goals and outcomes listed below define the breadth of information and experience gained through the Residency.

 Residents have a strong command of critical issues surrounding the K-12 education landscape, major efforts and theories of change that drive systemic improvement in urban public school systems.

 - Residents will be able to analyze and evaluate the scope, history, causes and implications of predominant challenges in the field of K-12 urban public education.

 - Residents will be able to analyze and evaluate instructional and operational practices employed within the central office management of school districts, charter school networks and federal and state education agencies and implement relevant solutions to improve school-system management.

 - Residents will be able to differentiate key levers for system-wide change (e.g., theories of action) and articulate how they drive systemic improvement in urban public school systems.